jonan-burg/PortMortem/README.md

 ## What it does

 PortMortem scans a target machine or network, fingerprints the services running on open ports, and checks each one against known CVEs from the NVD.
-The result is a prioritized risk report — instead of raw Nmap output, you get a clear picture of what's exposed and how dangerous it actually is.
+The result is a prioritized risk report; instead of raw Nmap output, you get a clear picture of what's exposed and how dangerous it actually is.

 ---